ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-6.png)

 #### Icons

 The client-user should be able to specify whether they want left icons on menu items or not.
-Icons show up in menu items and are displayed as part of the value in the field button.
-Images and other content not specified here should not be permitted.
+Icons show up in menu items to the left of text and are displayed as part of the value in the field button.

 ![ ](spec-images/select-7.png)

 #### Groups

 > QUESTION: IS THE SL "VIEW" PICKER A SELECT (SHOULD IT BE)?
 WHAT ABOUT GROUPS WITHOUT LABELS, WHAT ABOUT A SELECTION GROUP VS. AN ACTION GROUP OF MENU ITEMS (A.K.A MEGA-MENUS)?

 The client-user should be able to create groups for menu items in the menu.
 Groups are not interactable.